Ravi-Kishor/beekeeper-studio/README.md

 This repository:

 - Checks upstream every 12 hours
-- Builds automatically if new version exists
+- Builds automatically when a new version is released
-- Publishes GitHub Release
+- Publishes a GitHub Release
-- Skips rebuild if version already released
+- Skips rebuild if version already exists

 ---